Arkwinger/Defensive-Security-Projects/README.md

 # Analyst-Portfolio

-## SOC Analysis Lab
+## SOC Analysis Projects

-This repo showcases my ongoing cybersecurity detection and analysis projects, with a focus on packet capture investigations, threat hunting, and SOC-level reporting.
+This repo showcases my ongoing cybersecurity detection and analysis projects, with a focus on SIEM investigations, threat hunting, and digital forensics.

-Each folder includes:
--  A full writeup simulating a real-world incident report
--  Key indicators of compromise (IOCs)
--  Custom tools or parsing logic (when applicable)
--  Screenshots or supporting artifacts

 I started this project to document my learning and build out a portfolio of actionable skills — everything here is hands-on and manually analyzed.
+These projects simulate real world SOC environments: monitoring systems, responding to threats, and using the tools that real teams use.

 ---